Soojin-Lee0819/Computational-Artwork/April6/README.md

 4. The 'Happy Birthday' song Will play, Heart Shaped Fairy Light will turn on and the Gift box will rotate
 5. Once the song is over, unpress the Green Button to stop the song
 6. Make a wish, and blow the candle (Uncover photoresistor to let the light in)
-7. Present a gift (open a gift box)
+7. Present a gift to the Birthday Person (open a gift box)

 ## Demonstration

-A complete guidance to celebrate the most epic birthday with this arduino birthday kit is demonstrated in the video below:
+A complete guidance to celebrate a cute birthday using Ardunio is demonstrated in the video below:

 [![Watch the video](Images/youtube.jpg)](https://youtu.be/p1_w7RVucHg)

 ### Heart Fairy Light